-CHOICE HOTELS INTERNATIONAL and Wyndham Hotels & Resorts announced the launch of a new brand and a new prototype respectively during the Americas Lodging Investment Summit in Los Angeles this week.
+CHOICE HOTELS INTERNATIONAL and Wyndham Hotels & Resorts announced the launch of a new brand and a new prototype respectively during the Americas Lodging Investment Summit (ALIS) in Los Angeles this week.
 Choice bills its Everhome Suites as a new-construction midscale extended-stay brand while Wyndham’s Arbor new-build prototype for its Wyndham Garden brand focuses on reducing construction costs.

 Choice broke ground on the first Everhome Suites in Corona, California, shortly after officially launching the brand.
 It also has agreements for the development of 13 more of the new brand in Austin, Texas, and Los Angeles, and the company expects the first opening in 2021.